The House of Rothschild: Reception

 The movie had positive reviews from various American journals; although the film made no reference to then-current events in Germany, some critics noticed similarities to the Nazi regime's treatment of German Jews—such as the columnist of Time, who considered it "shrewdly timed to touch obliquely on current Jew-baiting in Germany".
 It was also publicly endorsed by the National Council of Jewish Women, which helped make it acceptable.

 The film was the biggest hit of the year for Twentieth Century Pictures, which had only been formed in June 1933.
 It was one of United Artists' most popular films of the year.
 It was nominated for the Academy Award for Best Picture.

 In a close contest The House of Rothschild was voted the second best picture of 1934 in Film Daily's annual poll of critics, narrowly edged out by The Barretts of Wimpole Street.

-A scene from The House of Rothschild was used in the German antisemitic propaganda film The Eternal Jew (1940) without the permission of the copyright holders.
+Two scenes from The House of Rothschild were used in the German antisemitic propaganda film The Eternal Jew (1940) without the permission of the copyright holders.

 Historical accuracy

 The film takes several creative liberties with Rothschild family history.
 Amschel Rothschild did not die until 1812, during the later stages of the Napoleonic Wars he is portrayed as not having lived to see.
 Only two of his five sons were actually present at his death bed; the rest were already established in other European countries.

 Nathan Rothschild (born 1777) would have been only three years old in 1780, when the film begins.
 The relationship between Captain Fitzroy and Julie Rothschild is fictional; Nathan Rothschild had no daughter named Julie.
 The Captain Fitzroy who did become his son-in-law (albeit after Nathan died in 1836) was born in 1807, therefore a child at the time of Waterloo, and married in 1839 Hannah Rothschild, Nathan's second daughter (born 1815).

+Also, in the 18th century Frankfurt was a Free City in the Holy Roman Empire.
+It did not belong to Prussia until 1866.

 The Prussian Count Ledrantz, Nathan Mayer's antagonist, was a purely fictional character written into the story by Nunally Johnson.